Opeoluwa-Shodipe/Opeoluwa-Shodipe/README.md

 </p>

 ## Education
-Postgraduate Coursework in Advanced Environmental Biology (CBG 813), Ongoing – 2025
+- Postgraduate course in Molecular Data for Infectious, Institute of Tropical Medicine 2024

-Bachelor of Science in Microbiology, Olabisi Onabanjo University 2019
+- Bachelor of Science in Microbiology, Olabisi Onabanjo University 2019

-Professional Trainings & Certifications:
-- Cancer Bioinformatics Internship, H3ABioNet 2024
-- Genome Sequencing Bioinformatics Africa (GSBAfrica), WCSCourses & H3ABioNet 2023